 This experimental map was printed in ten colours, including four shades of brown for use in the hill layers.
 There are also a black plate, two blues, one green, one red, and a magenta plate for the aviation information overprint.
 The map reached proof stage in 1946 before being cancelled.
-We are fortunate also to be able to reproduce the Military Survey catalogue card on which its progress was documented.
+We are fortunate also to be able to reproduce the Military Survey index card on which its progress was documented.

 There are many versions of the quarter-inch Fourth Edition map of Great Britain, which was constructed in the mid-1930s on National Yard Grid sheet lines.
 These include the post-war civilian form with National Grid, and many different versions of GSGS 3957 and GSGS 3958, some overprinted with the War Office Cassini Grid (modified British system), some with a graticule, for military and air use up to and during the Second World War.
 While grids, overprint detail and the colour of hills may have varied, the basic mapping between these editions changed very little, the most obvious adjustments being the enhancement of railway lines, the thinning out of minor place names, and the use of a heavy blue band to represent shallow water (replacing marine contours) for the benefit of air crews.